thilde/future-tbd/README.md

   * Tyler: I have created a logo for the Future TBD website, subject to the approval of the Product Owner.
 I also found a suitable API for usage for the project.

 * **What will you do in the next 24 hours to help the Development Team meet the Sprint Goal?**
   * Khalid: I will initiate our first mob programming for our assignment.
 Tyler and I will finish up the unit tests for the website.
-We will also add an A-TDD test to our test suite.
+We will also add a BDD test to our test suite.
   * Tyler: I will upload the logo to the website.
 I will also assist Khalid in programming the website and tests.

 * **Do you see any impediment that prevents me or the Development Team from meeting the Sprint Goal?**